Zyx-98/spatial-version-control/README.md

 - **Property Management**: Add and edit custom properties for each feature
 - **Real-time Visualization**: See changes immediately on the map
 - **Visual Change Tracking**: Color-coded indicators for added, modified, and deleted features
+- **Interactive Popups**: Click on features to view detailed properties and metadata
+- **Vector Tile Rendering**: Smooth pan and zoom with hardware-accelerated rendering

 ### Access Control
 - **Role-Based Permissions**: Admin and User roles with different capabilities